Academic Practice MA AP | PGDAP | PGCAP – Online Course

 All applications will be considered on a case-by-case basis.
 If you want to discuss your previous qualifications and experience before applying, please contact us now via LiveChat.

-• A degree equivalent to an upper-second class UK bachelor’s degree or equivalent.
+• A degree equivalent to a lower-second class UK bachelor’s degree or equivalent.

 If you don’t have an IELTS or equivalent certificate, you can take our free online English test to assess your proficiency.
 You don’t need to prove your English ability if you are a national of or have completed a qualification equivalent to a UK degree in, any of these countries.